jcul/BankingHideRoot/README.md

 BankingHideRoot
 ================

-**Note:** This module no longer works since release V7 of the halifax, lloyds etc. android apps.
-Project is discontinued, left here only for reference.
+> **Notice:** _This module is deprecated.
+It hasn't worked since release V7 of the halifax, lloyds etc. android apps.
+Project is discontinued, left here only for reference._

 Xposed Framework module to hide root from some banking apps in the UK